 Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-Today’s workflow comes from reader Hunain A. in Kuala Lumpur, Malaysia:
+Today’s workflow comes from reader Rob M. in Grand Rapids, MI:

 How do you use AI?
 Tell us here.